Eli-Watson/Simple-Retro-Hugo-theme/README.md

 # Simple-Retro-Hugo-theme
 A Hugo theme I made for use on my own website.
-It's super simple (no js) and looks kinda retro.
+It's super simple (no js) and looks kinda like the "classic" web.

 Features:
 - Super light weight